top of page

 Physical Development

-• Put on some music- who can sway like a tree in the wind, who can twirl around like a leaf?
+• Put on some music- who can fizz, pop and twirl around like fireworks in the sky?

 Literacy

-• Make a book about Autumn, include children's photos and drawings.
+• Make a books about bonfire nigiht, remembrance and christmas, include children's photos and drawings.

 • Provide daily access to mark making